 Category #3.

-The last group that we’ll commonly encounter when trying to help someone that has received a Kidney Transplant will be those have either been diagnosed with some other “type” or pre-existing medical condition, in addition to what has caused them to originally suffer from kidney failure or who are currently showing signs of rejecting their transplant.
+The last group that we’ll commonly encounter when trying to help someone who has received a Kidney Transplant will be those who have either been diagnosed with some other “type” or pre-existing medical condition, in addition to what has caused them to suffer from kidney failure initially or who are currently showing signs of rejecting their transplant.

 In cases like these…